Do I need a website if I have Facebook? [VIDEO]

 Search Engine Optimisation (SEO) is all about getting found on Google.
 Since it’s net worth is in the billions, Facebook does have good SEO in place.
 If all you have is a business page and someone searches for your business directly, there’s a good chance that it will come up.
 But if you want to find customers who don’t know about you and search for what you do instead, your Facebook page will get pushed down and likely off the first page.

 With a custom-built website, your site can be built around being found on Google.
 There are a lot of key signals that Google looks for when deciding which page shows up first.
-Experienced website builders create the site with these signals in mind.
+Experienced website design is created with these signals in mind.
 Teamed up with a professional web designer, you can get a site that’s built well and looks great–and will put you above Facebook.

 One of the most important parts of SEO is building pages and articles around key phrases and words.
 These are the terms that people actually search for in Google.
 So if you’re a cafe, that could be phrases like “Coffee shop” or “Pastries near me” or “Iced chocolate” or anything else that you have on the menu.
 You can emphasise these keywords and even create whole articles around them if you want to hit it hard.
 And that’s something that simply isn’t possible on Facebook.